 The Alabama Crimson Tide are the winningest college football program of this century, and it’s all thanks to future Hall of Fame head coach Nick Saban.
-The Tide already pack 100,000 people into the stadium with ease, but multi-million renovations will give the stadium a state-of-the-art upgrade.
+The Tide already pack 100,000 people into the stadium with ease, but multi-million renovations have given the stadium a state-of-the-art upgrade.

 Still not satisfied?
 Maybe Alabama’s arch rival to the East will help curb your appetite.